jsdf/jamesfriend.com.au/posts/routing-in-reason-react.md

   };
 ```

-This is because in Reason WE can't refer to the `router` variable inside the route handler functions, because it doesn't yet exist when those functions are defined.
+This is because in Reason we can't refer to the `router` variable inside the route handler functions, because it doesn't yet exist when those functions are defined.

 Instead we can use the `resource` configuration feature of Director which lets us define the route paths with names, and then define the route handler functions afterwards: